Could You Be Affected by the M.A.D Mobile Dating App Image Breach?

 Who saw your images?
 Were they downloaded?
 Shared?
 Used without your knowledge?
 While the data protection failure was flagged by an ‘ethical hacker – someone who uses their skills responsibly to alert organisations to security vulnerabilities – there’s no guarantee other malicious hackers haven’t accessed the images.

 If you used any of these apps, your intimate images could have been accessible to anyone – without a password or encryption.
 Data breach lawyers are now investigating the incident.
-Join the Claim to register your interest in any future no-win, no-fee compensation claim following this devastating privacy failure.

 At a glance